dtrai2/gnucash-csv-to-beancount/README.md

   non_default_account_currencies:  # Here you have to name all accounts that deviate from the default currency
     Assets:Cash:Wallet: "NZD"
 beancount:  # here you can add beancount options, plugins and events that should be added to output file
+  flag_postings: false  # if false, will set all transactions automatically to '*' (default: true)
   options:
     - ["title", "Exported GnuCash Book"]  # options should be key value pairs
     - ["operating_currency", "EUR"]